Luger-Lab/lugerlab-docs/docs/source/electron_microscopy/data_collection.rst

 #.
 Check if ``High Tension`` and ``Filament`` are on (buttons are yellow when on)

   - if not, turn them on (``High Tension`` first, then ``Filament``)
   - wait at least 5 min after turning on the filament to collect data
 #.
-Gun/Col vacuum should ideally read 6
+Gun/Col vacuum should ideally read log 6

-	- if sample has been inserted, often goes to 12-14
+	- if sample has been inserted, often goes to log 12-14
 	- if higher than that, seek Garry's help

 #.
 Make sure the column valves are closed (button should be yellow)